msqd/harp/docs/apps/http_cache/index.rst

 **Recording is best-effort.** HARP records the transactions passing through it, including requests carrying ``Cache-Control: no-store``, and a recorded transaction holds the request headers, the response headers and both bodies, persisted to the storage application and shown in the dashboard.
-Under load it holds less than that: storage sheds whole transactions, and then message detail within the transactions it does keep, rather than slowing traffic down to finish writing.
-An empty payload panel in the dashboard can therefore mean the payload was shed, not that nothing was sent.
+Under load it holds less than that: as the storage worker falls behind it drops message detail first, and whole transactions once it falls further behind, rather than slowing traffic down to finish writing.
+An empty payload panel in the dashboard can therefore mean the payload was shed, not that nothing was sent, and a transaction can be missing altogether.
 See `#945 <https://github.com/msqd/harp/issues/945>`_ for what was measured and how far it goes.

 Treat the transaction record as an operational view of your traffic rather than a complete one.